glgerard/cloud-mdbn/doc/HOWTO.md

 To monitor progress you can use the following command

-    tail -f MDBN_run/OV_Batch_c714f750448bae901740f8f2866f36ea/batch.log
+    tail -f ${MDBN_ROOT}/MDBN_run/OV_Batch_c714f750448bae901740f8f2866f36ea/batch.log

-The data can be reviewed with a jupyter notebook.
+The data can be reviewed with a Jupyter notebook.
 From the root directory of the repository run

     jupyter notebook

-Browse to the `notebooks` directory and open `OV-2_1.ipynb`.
+Browse to the `notebooks` directory and open `View OV-20_1_05.ipynb`.

+You can now test a run with AML data.
+To do this execute the following commands

+    cd ${MDBN_ROOT}/config
+    init_configs.sh aml aml_configs_2017_02_20_2050_init.csv
+    cd ..
+    python src/main.py -c config/aml_config_20_1_05.json -l -v

+At the end of the 5 runs you will get the following new content

+As before progress can be monitored via

+    tail -f ${MDBN_ROOT}/MDBN_run/AML_Batch_...

+The data can be reviewied instead via the Jupyter notebook.
+In case you have stopped it restart as before and open the notebook `notebooks/View AML-20_1_05.ipynb`.

 # AWS EC2 installation

 On a Unix like environment (Linux/macOS) install the AWS command line.
+The easiest way to do it is by running

+    pip install awscli

+You will then have to setup your credentials by running

+    aws configure

 Refer to [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) for details.